 Bold wallpaper prints are a look that continue to grow in popularity, and Graham & Brown are tapping into the trend with two stunning new on-point patterns that are also timeless.

 The modern yet romantic new launches are bursting with rich hues like burnt orange and emerald green that look fabulous mixed with metallic accents and sumptuous soft furnishings like velvet.

-If you’re looking to give your interiors a lovely winter refresh, these new prints are perfect.
+If you're looking to give your interiors a lovely winter refresh, these new wallpaper ideas are perfect.
 Discover the brand-new Graham & Brown wallpaper prints below.

 Graham & Brown wallpaper: Bouquet

 Bold and romantic, the Bouquet wallpaper from Graham & Brown is reminiscent of a Victorian still life watercolour painting.
 The heady delight of a flower garden at dusk is presented in warm autumnal hues, illuminated by rich cream undertones.
 Layered roses, peonies, aquilegia and nigella flowers burst into life in a dazzling array of delicate rose-tinted shades across textured fibrous paper.